AprentiDigital/DSLDocumentation/glossary.md

 ### Property

-A data attribute of an object.
-For instance a drivers license object would have an expiration data attribute as well as many other ones.
-These don't have to be simple data types and can be complex objects that have their own properties.
+A property is a data attribute of an object that is represented in code.
+For instance, a drivers license object would have an expiration date attribute as well as name, date of birth, and many others.
+These attributes don't have to be simple data types and can be complex objects that have their own properties.

 ### Quality Assurance (QA)